RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 You can also run templates in parallel and sync projects with the repos.
 If you have spare time, try playing with the features.

+A note is that the changes made in lab 8 will break the ping template.
+This is because the addition of groups to the inventory adds some secrets.
+The correct solution is to create a new inventory for the ping playbook without the groups added.
+A quicker fix is to add the vault password to the ping template.

 ```
 End of lab
 ```